jperusse/python-crash-course/README.md

 Question 7
 Use a dictionary to count the frequency of letters in the input string.
 Only letters should be counted, not blank spaces, numbers, or punctuation.
 Upper case should be considered the same as lower case.
 For example, count_letters("This is a sentence.") should return {'t': 2, 'h': 1, 'i': 2, 's': 3, 'a': 1, 'e': 3, 'n': 2, 'c': 1}.

+WEEK 5 - Object-Oriented Programming (OOP)

+Quiz 1
+Question 2
+Creating new instances of class objects can be a great way to keep track of values using attributes associated with the object.
+The values of these attributes can be easily changed at the object level.
+The following code illustrates a famous quote by George Bernard Shaw, using objects to represent people.
+Fill in the blanks to make the code satisfy the behavior described in the quote.

+Question 3
+The City class has the following attributes: name, country (where the city is located), elevation (measured in meters), and population (approximate, according to recent statistics).
+Fill in the blanks of the max_elevation_city function to return the name of the city and its country (separated by a comma), when comparing the 3 defined instances for a specified minimal population.
+For example, calling the function for a minimum population of 1 million: max_elevation_city(1000000) should return "Sofia, Bulgaria".